jmooring/hugo-docs/content/en/about/introduction.md

 ---
 title: Introduction
-description: Hugo is a static site generator written in Go, optimized for speed and designed for flexibility.
+description: The world's fastest framework for building websites.
 categories: []
 keywords: []
 weight: 10
 aliases: [/about/what-is-hugo/,/about/benefits/]
 ---

-Hugo is a [static site generator] written in [Go], optimized for speed and designed for flexibility.
+Hugo is a [static site generator][] written in [Go][], optimized for speed and designed for flexibility.
 With its advanced templating system and fast asset pipelines, Hugo renders a complete site in seconds, often less.

 Due to its flexible framework, multilingual support, and powerful taxonomy system, Hugo is widely used to create: